jdebp/debian-policy/README.txt

 of bugs and set as a target resolving them completely before the next Policy release.
 Resolving a bug means one of the following:

-+ Proposing new language to address the bug that's seconded and approved by the readers of the Policy list following the PolicyChangesProcess (or that's accepted by one of the Policy delegates if the change isn't normative; i.e., doesn't change the technical meaning of the document).
++ Proposing new language to address the bug that's seconded and approved by the readers of the Policy list following the [Policy changes process] (or that's accepted by one of the Policy delegates if the change isn't normative; i.e., doesn't change the technical meaning of the document).
 + Determining that the bug is not relevant to Policy and closing it.
 + Determining that either there is no consensus that the bug indicates a problem, that the solutions that we can currently come up with are